HiWARPs/cactus-backend/README.md

 The call above will deploy what is in the current directory.

+# Working with Heroku
+To see the logs:

+    heroku logs --tail

 ## Description:
 1. Use the terminal command `docker-compose up` in the base directory of the repository to build the images and to start the containers.
 This should start the server.
 2. To test the connection to the server, open http://localhost:3001/ in your web browser.